classcraft/classcraft-meteor-wkhtmltopdf/README.md

 meteor-wkhtmltopdf
 =================

-Meteor smart package of the meteor-wkhtmltopdf node module.
+Meteor smart package of the npm package `wkhtmltopdf`.
+Docs for that are here : https://www.npmjs.com/package/wkhtmltopdf.